 In addition to private homes, condos and apartment, the coastal area west of the Coast Road is a popular investment property and rental area and densely developed.
 One such residential/rental community with ocean views and beach access is North Coast Village on Pacific at the north end of town

 Another popular tourist attraction in downtown Oceanside is the California Surf Museum, a wonderful collection of surfing memorabilia which provides an excellent overview of the history and influence of surfing on Southern California.

 There are many opportunities for shopping, with strip and larger malls scattered along the major roadways and the presence of many of the major "package stores" like Best Buy, Wal-Mart and similar retailers.
-Shopping is also prevalent in neighboring Carlsbad, San Marcos and Vista.
+You'll find abundant shopping in neighboring Carlsbad, San Marcos and Vista.

 Oceanside also has a number of outdoor festivals, like other communities - jazz, art, ethnic and holiday fairs are common in the downtown area.

 Housing in Oceanside is diverse, with apartments, mobile home and RV parks, condos and town homes, detached homes, and 55+ communities (Ocean Hills and Oceana are two of the better known communities for seniors).
 Many tract home neighborhoods were built in the 1970s and 1980s.
 Housing in Oceanside has traditionally been more affordable than its southern coastal neighbors, but prices escalated significantly from 2000 to late 2004 or so, as they did elsewhere.